-A clinical psychologist, Sarah has several years experience working in public and community mental health, and has also engaged in consultation and training of professionals in trans-cultural psychology.
-Committed to ensuring psychological interventions are tailored to the individual’s personal and cultural explanatory model, she enjoys using evidence-based approaches to facilitate change and improve clients’ mental health, wellbeing and sense of self.
+A clinical psychologist, Sarah has worked in community mental health for several years.
+Committed to ensuring psychological interventions are respectful to an individual’s personal and cultural explanatory model, she enjoys using evidence-based approaches to facilitate change and improve clients’ mental health, wellbeing, and sense of self.

 PhD, Bioenergetic Analyst, MAPS

 A clinical psychologist with long experience as a tertiary counsellor in both Europe and Australia, Wolfie is a generalist with particular interest in grief/loss, individual development/late adolescence, relationship issues, cross-cultural aspects, and supervision.
 His eclectic approach is informed by mindfulness, CBT, art therapy and psychodynamic approaches.

 BA (Hons), DPsych (Clin)

 A clinical psychologist with significant experience in public mental health and research settings, Bridget has worked in Australia and overseas.
 She has extensive experience in the assessment, diagnosis, and treatment of a broad range of mental health issues.
 With a grounding in evidence-based practice, Bridget has a client-centred and collaborative approach to therapy.
 She also has a strong interest in youth mental health and emerging mental health issues.

 BBSc (Hons), MPsych (Clin), GDip AOD (Alcohol and Other Drugs)